From BR Bullpen

 Biographical Information

 On August 10, 1944, Red Barrett beat the Cincinnati Reds 2-0.
 He gave up just two hits and threw just 58 pitches, a record for fewest pitches in a complete game.
 The game lasted one hour and 15 minutes.
-The game also holds the record for the shortest night game in MLB history.
+The game also holds the record for the shortest night game in major league history.
 Although Barrett is generally remembered solely for that one game, he also led the National League in victories in 1945 with 23, and he appeared in the 1948 World Series.

 Barrett was born in Santa Barbara, CA, in 1915.
 From 1937-1940, he had brief appearances with the Cincinnati Reds, pitching a total of 44 innings, and going 3-0.
 His ERA's were good in the first three of the four seasons.